Benefits of an Medical Disability neuropsychological evaluation

 TBI occurs along a continuum of injury severity and can produce a broad range of neuropsychiatric disturbances of variable duration which are recognized during medical disability evaluation.
 The heterogeneity and complexity of both TBI and its sequelae present challenges in clinical care, research, public policy, and medicolegal proceedings.

-The effects of injury and the course of recovery vary, with:
+Additionally, the effects of injury and the course of recovery vary, with:

 • injury severity (mild, moderate, orsevere)